xsmh/duoqin-doov-hacking/README.md

 #### Option 1: Delete product partition (Experimental)

-> [!CAUTION]
-> Deleting the product partition has not been tested extensively.
-The side effects on the newly installed ROM are unknown.
-Usually it is recommended to flash a smaller product image instead.
-> But this is the simpler solution, and it would be great if more people could test it.
-Make sure to have a backup first.

 1. [Enter fastboot](#enter-fastboot)
 2. Run `fastboot reboot fastboot` and wait for the device to reboot into fastboot**D**,.
 3. Run `fastboot getvar current-slot` to check which slot is currently active (`a` or `b`).
 Take note of the active slot as we will be using it in the next step.